 - At a very young age the ear cartilage is quite soft and is less able to hold the new shape into which it is moulded at the time of operation

 - It is usually not until the child reaches school that they are aware that their ears are prominent.
 Because they need to wear a head bandage, it is preferable that the child is co-operative and this is much easier when they have reached an age of relative understanding

-This however is not a rule set in stone.
-It is now recognised in young soft ears that if the ear can be held in a certain position long enough, the ear will “set” in this position.
-This enables the use of ear ‘moulds’ in infants under 6 months and the use of simpler operation techniques to achieve the desired ear shape in those a bit older.
+It is now recognised in young soft ears that if the ear can be held in a certain position long enough, the ear will set in this position.
+This enables the use of ear ‘moulds’ in infants under 6 months and the use of simpler operation techniques to achieve the desired ear shape in young children.